KiwisAndApples/KiwisAndApples.github.io/_site/old_docs/ut_extension/what-do-we-support.md

 -
 We are working on expanding the languages and libraries we support and focusing on **React** + **Redux**.

-## Testing Frameworks
+## Test Frameworks
-The testing frameworks used by Ponicode are :
+The test frameworks used by Ponicode are :
 - For **JavaScript** et **TypeScript** code testing: **Jest** and **rewire**
 - For **Python**: **pyTest** and **pytest-mock**